-What WVU offers is the ability to make your dreams come true.
-We offer a vast array of areas of study at the bachelor’s, master’s, doctoral, and professional degree levels.
+WVU offers the ability to make your dreams come true.
+We offer a vast array of areas of study at the bachelor’s, master’s, doctoral, and professional levels.
 You can study traditional fields like journalism, engineering, and business or participate in one-of-a-kind majors like biometric systems and forensic identification.
 Our faculty members are known internationally for their groundbreaking research (earning $150 million in annual grants last year), yet they always have time to answer your questions.

 Our tradition of academic excellence has produced 25 Rhodes Scholars so far – you could be the next!
 Because of the value of our degrees and highly successful alumni, our job placement rate is 100% in many majors.